-"What treatments exist for fallopian tube cancer?
+"What treatments exist for fallopian tube cancer?"

 A loved one (age 33) probably has cancer of her fallopian tubes.
 What treatments are available to her?
 Do all of the treatments involve a removal of the uterus as well as the fallopian tubes?
 I was really hoping she could avoid this, because I understand that the hormonal effects of hysterectomy are severe.

 Like other gynecological cancers, it is very important to diagnose spread to other organs as well as to prevent this.
 Therefore, all cases of fallopian cancer will require, unfortunately, a very extensive operation in which the uterus and ovaries as well as lymph nodes are removed.
 This is absolutely required, not only because it removes the tumor but also because the surgery forms the basis for the cancer staging system on which the treatment is based.
 After surgery, a number of further treatment options will be discuss with your friend by her cancer doctor.
 These may include chemotherapy with a combination of medications or radiation therapy to the pelvis.
 Occasionally hormonal therapy is also offered.
 Because this cancer is so rare, it is likely best treated in a large cancer center with lots of experience.
 Therefore, it is worth asking if the center where your friend is being treated has had success treating fallopian tube cancer.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.